 a) the experience gained in implementing the previous strategic plans for the Union;

-b) the recommendations of the report by the United Nations Joint Inspection Unit (JIU) on strategic planning in the United Nations system, published in 2012;
+b) the persistent digital divide and ITU’s role in expanding connectivity worldwide and in the use of telecommunications/ICTs for social, economic and environmentally sustainable development, particularly in the context of the spread of COVID-19;

-c) the recommendations relevant to strategic planning and risk management in the JIU report on review of management and administration in ITU, published in 2016;
+c) the recommendations relevant to strategic planning and risk management in the United Nations Joint Inspection Unit (JIU) report on review of management and administration in ITU;

-d) that the effective linkage between the strategic plan and the financial plan, which is detailed in Annex 1 to Decision 5 (Rev. Dubai, 2018) of this conference, can be achieved through reallocation of the resources of the financial plan to the various Sectors, and then to the goals and objectives of the strategic plan, as presented in the appendix to Annex 1 to this resolution,
+d) that the effective linkage between the strategic plan and the financial plan, which is detailed in Annex 1 to Decision 5 (Rev. Dubai, 2018) of this conference, can be achieved with the reallocation of the resources of the financial plan to the various Sectors through the thematic priorities and the strategic goals and targets, as presented in the appendix А to Annex 1 to this resolution;

+e) the new ITU Accountability model and framework endorsed by the 2022 Session of Council aiming to further strengthen the Union’s accountability mechanisms and internal controls,

 resolves

-to adopt the strategic plan contained in Annex 1 to this resolution,
+to adopt the Strategic plan for the Union for 2024-2027 contained in Annex 1 to this resolution,

 instructs the Secretary-General and the Directors of the Bureaux

-1 to develop and implement an ITU results framework for the strategic plan of the Union, following the principles of results-based management and results-based budgeting;
+1 to continue improving the ITU results framework for monitoring the implementation of the strategic plan of the Union, following the principles of results-based management and results-based budgeting;

-2 to coordinate the implementation of the strategic plan, ensuring coherence between the strategic plan, the financial plan, the operational plans and the biennial budgets;
+2 to coordinate the implementation of the strategic plan, ensuring coherence between the strategic plan, the financial plan, the operational plans and the biennial budgets, as well as the work of the Sectors;

-3 to report annually to the ITU Council on the implementation of the strategic plan and on the performance of the Union towards the achievement of its goals and objectives;
+3 to strengthen the role of the ITU in the follow-up and review of the relevant processes (including their implementation) initiated by the Secretary-General of the United Nations;

-4 to recommend to the Council adjustments to the plan in the light of changes in the telecommunication/ICT environment and/or as a result of the performance evaluation and the risk-management framework, in particular by:
+4 to assist the ITU Council in making adjustments to the Strategic and Financial plans in line with its mandate and in the light of changes in the telecommunication/ICT environment and/or as a result of the performance evaluation and the risk-management framework, in particular by:

-i) making all modifications necessary to ensure that the strategic plan facilitates the accomplishment of ITU's goals and objectives, taking account of proposals by the Sector advisory groups, decisions by conferences and by assemblies of the Sectors and changes in the strategic focus of the Union's activities, within the financial limits established by the Plenipotentiary Conference;
+i) making all necessary modifications taking account of proposals by the Sector advisory groups, decisions by conferences and by assemblies of the Sectors and changes in the strategic focus of the Union's activities, within the financial limits established by the Plenipotentiary Conference;

-ii) ensuring the linkage between the strategic, financial and operational plans in ITU, and developing the corresponding human resources strategic plan;
+ii) ensuring the linkage between the strategic plan, the human resources strategic plan, and the financial and operational plans in ITU;

+5 to report annually to the Council on the implementation of the strategic plan and on the performance of the Union towards the achievement of its goals;

-5 to distribute these reports to all Member States, after consideration by the Council, urging them to circulate the reports to Sector Members, as well as to those entities and organizations referred to in No. 235 of the Convention which have participated in these activities;
+6 to distribute these reports to all Member States, after consideration by the Council, urging them to circulate the reports to Sector Members, as well as to those entities and organizations referred to in No. 235 of the Convention which have participated in the implementation of the plans;

-6 to continue to engage with the United Nations Secretary-General, other United Nations development system entities and Member States with a view to supporting full implementation of UNGA Resolutions 71/243 and 72/279,
+7 to continue to contribute to the United Nations entities related to telecommunications/information and communication technologies ,

 instructs the ITU Council

-1 to oversee the development and implementation of the ITU results framework, including the adoption of the related indicators to better measure the effectiveness and efficiency of the implementation of the strategic plan of the Union;

-2 to oversee the development and implementation of the strategic plan, and when necessary adjust the strategic plan, on the basis of the Secretary-General's reports;
+1 to oversee the development and implementation of the strategic plan, and when necessary adjust the strategic plan, on the basis of the Secretary-General's reports on the implementation of the strategic plan, taking into account No. 61A (10 bis) of Article 4 of the Convention;

-3 to present an assessment of the results of the strategic plan to the next plenipotentiary conference, along with a proposed strategic plan for the next period;
+2 to present an assessment of the results of the strategic plan to the next plenipotentiary conference, along with a proposed draft strategic plan for the next quadrennial period for adoption;

-4 to take appropriate action to support the implementation of UNGA Resolutions 71/243 and 72/279;
+3 to take appropriate action to support the implementation of the relevant UNGA resolutions;